 Chapin held her first exhibition as a sculptor in 1930; four years later she had moved to Paris to study as the only pupil of Mateo Hernandez, from whom she learned direct carving.
 In 1936 she became the only foreigner and woman sculptor elected to the Societaire Salon d'Automne in Paris.
 Renown and success further marked her career: She exhibited at the 1939–40 World's Fair in New York, the San Francisco Golden Gate Exposition in 1939, the Brooklyn Museum, the Philadelphia Museum, the Salon des Tuileries and many other venues.
 She was a member of the National Academy of Design, the National Sculpture Society, the New York City Art Commission, and the "Philadelphia Ten,” a group of female artists who trained and exhibited together in that city from 1917 to 1945.

 Residents of the east coast might be familiar with Chapin’s sculpture without knowing it.
-Her Christ the King blesses the high altar at the Cathedral Church of St. John the Divine in New York, while Giant Turtle is featured in Philadelphia’s Rittenhouse Square, and Paquita the Bear adorns the Smithsonian’s National Zoo in Washington, D.C.
+Her Christ the King blesses the high altar at the Cathedral Church of St. John the Divine in New York, while Giant Frog is featured in Philadelphia’s Rittenhouse Square, and Paquita the Bear adorns the Smithsonian’s National Zoo in Washington, D.C.

 The genesis of the last sculpture can be found in Chapin’s home movies, which document her years in Paris from 1934–36.
 Visiting the Paris Zoological Park and Jardin d’Acclimatation, Chapin is seen at her sculpture cart, carving directly from her observations of animals.
 In the studio Chapin is seen alongside Mateo Hernandez and working on her Young Elephant, winner of the Second Anna Hyatt Huntington Prize for sculpture at the National Association of Women Painters and Sculptors in 1936.
 The bear cub who goes on a tiny rampage through the studio is the future model of Paquita (1941).